jcarenza67/Parks-Lookup.Solution/README.md

 ***Create a new park***:

-* For this operation, set up a new POST request in Postman with the request URL set to http://localhost:5000/api/v1,v2/parks and replace the strings with desired values.
+* For this operation, set up a new POST request in Postman with the request URL set to http://localhost:5000/api/{v1 or v2}/parks/{id} and replace the strings and integer with desired values.
 ```
     {
+        "parkId": int,
         "parkName": "string",
         "state": "string",
         "description": "string"